bitemyapp/bloodhound/README.md

 Just (Bucket {buckets = [TermsResult {termKey = "bitemyapp", termsDocCount = 1, termsAggs = Nothing}]})
 ```

-Note that bucket aggregation results, such as the TermsResult is a member of the type class :
+Note that bucket aggregation results, such as the TermsResult is a member of the type class `BucketAggregation`:

 ``` {.haskell}
 class BucketAggregation a where